 Understanding stem wall or no cripple wall in seismic retrofit designs is by far the most important tool you can have in evaluating contractors’ bids and determining exactly what your home needs.
-A bad design means an expensive ineffective retrofit.
+A bad design means an expensive and ineffective retrofit.
 A good design means an affordable effective retrofit.
 If you install too much hardware, or not enough, or the wrong type of hardware, or in the wrong places, or in the wrong way, you can end up with an expensive retrofit that will not withstand a strong earthquake.

 It is Simpler Than You Can Imagine

-Seismic retrofit designs for a houses without cripple walls works like this:
+Seismic retrofit designs for a house without cripple walls works like this:

 - Multiply this by the weight of the house as determined by these exhaustive engineering calculations.